 To help us manage the demand for appointments, the practice now offers an Advanced Practitioner triage service each morning.

 Our Advanced Practitioners have experience in telephone triage and are independent prescribers.
-They are able to see patients presenting with a wide range of minor ailments.
 They may offer you advice, leave a prescription for you to collect, or arrange a time to see you if needed.

 Advanced Practitioners are able to deal with most acute problems, such as chest, skin, eye, ear and urine infections, sore throats, flu type systems, abdominal pain, back pain and asthma flare ups.

 It would NOT be appropriate to see an Advanced Practitioner for anti-depressants,